 Big Island Scuba and Snorkeling: As with all the hawaiian islands, there are some phenomenal spots for enjoying the underwater scenery.
 For the best scuba diving, stick to the Kona or Kohala Coasts.
 Just minutes from the Kailua-Kona Airport is Honokohau Harbor.
 Further up the coast is Kawaihae Harbor, which is a nice drive and quaint little strip with shops and restaurants and not much else around.
 Among the best spots to go are Pentagon, Golden Arches or KPC.

-Because of the way the lava has flowed into the ocean, there are a lot of caves and protrusions for the vast marine life including turtles, eels, white tip sharks, spiny lobsters, octopus and the variety of Hawaiian tropical fish.
+Because of the way the lava has flowed into the ocean in Hawaii, there are a lot of caves and protrusions for the vast marine life including turtles, eels, white tip sharks, spiny lobsters, octopus and the variety of Hawaiian tropical fish.
 Those who are lucky may spot (even hear) whales during winter months, along with monk seals or manta rays.
 Many experienced divers enjoy the night charters where the manta rays will dance amidst the spotlights of the dive, a truly majestic sight.